nh-server/scripts/3DS/README.md

 [MovableMoveover.gm9](https://wiki.hacks.guide/wiki/3DS:Movable_Moveover) is the script used as part of a Movable Moveover, which is effectively a manual System Transfer.

+## CTRTransfer
+[ctrtransfer.gm9](https://3ds.hacks.guide/ctrtransfer.html) is the script used as part of a CTRTransfer.
+It verifies all hashes and makes sure the correct image for your console is applied.

 # Credits

 * [FrozenChen](https://github.com/FrozenChen): Original creator of ctrcheck.